 "It is a very sad moment because last season the Champions League was like a dream.
 I wouldn't say it's a nightmare but it's a huge disappointment."

-The 30 year-old praised the Bianconeri's performance but argued that his team contributed to their own downfall by not being clinical in front of goal.
+The 30 year-old praised the Bianconeri's performance but argued that his team contributed to its own downfall by not being clinical in front of goal.

 "They went ahead with a lucky deflection and the second goal was a deflection as well but they put on a very good performance and they did really well."